Stamp duty calculator

 - Click calculate.

 Our stamp duty calculator works by assessing what kind of property you own, then telling you the cost of the stamp duty you’ll have to pay based on your answer.
-It’s a cost calculator, one that serves as a reminder that the current relaxation of the stamp duty in much of the UK (excluding Scotland and Wales) stands to save you thousands of dollars.
+It takes into account current tax laws and regulations to help you find out how much you might owe.

 It’s all about budget, and knowing exactly how much your home purchase will cost.
 If you know that you’re going to save several thousand pounds on stamp duty, you’ll have capital available that you wouldn’t have before.
 You can then put that money to good use, paying off debts or investing in potentially profitable assets.